pywbem/pywbemtools/README.rst

 Overview
 --------

-The pywbemtools repository contains user tools that utilize the pywbem client api to allow a user to inspect and manage WBEM servers.

-The current release consists of a single tool, a command line browser ``pywbemcli`` that is capable of inspecting and managing the classes, instances, and qualifier declarations defined in a WBEMServer and in addtion, inspecting the WBEMServer characteristics such as namespaces, profiles, and indication subscriptions.
+Pywbemtools is a collection of tools using a command line interface for communicating with WBEM servers.
+The tools are written in pure Python and support Python 2 and Python 3.

+Pywbemtools provides a command line tool (pywbemcli) that uses the pywbem Python WBEM client infrastructure to issue operations to a WBEM server using the CIM/WBEM standards defined by the DMTF to perform system management tasks.

+CIM/WBEM infrastructure is used for a wide variety of systems management tasks in the industry including DMTF management standards and the SNIA Storage Management Initiative Specification SMI-S.

+Pywbemcli provides a multilevel command line syntax to communicate with a WBEM server to:

+* Explore the CIM data of WBEM server.
+It can manage/inspect the CIM model components including CIM_Classes, CIM_instances, and CIM qualifiers declarations and execute CIM methods and queries on the WBEM server.
+It implements subcommands to execute almost all of the defined DMTF CIM/XML operations.

+* Inspect WBEM server components such as namespaces, registered profiles, and other server information.

+* Capture detailed information on the interactions with the WBEM server including time statistics.

 Installation Requirements
 -------------------------

-1. Python 2.7, 3.4 - 3.7
+1. Python 2.7, 3.4 and higher

-2. Operating Systems: Linux, Windows(native and with UNIX-like environments)
+2. Operating Systems: Linux, MacOS, Windows(native) and Windows(Cygwin)

 Installation
 ------------